The 2024 Gift Guide for Italy-Lovers

 More Giftable Books for Your Italy Loving Friend

 Donna Leon's Commissario Guido Brunetti series offers readers a captivating glimpse into Venice through the eyes of its thoughtful, justice-seeking detective, Commissario Brunetti.
 Each mystery delves into the darker undercurrents of Venetian society, from political corruption to environmental crimes, all while highlighting the city’s unique beauty and culture.
 Rich with atmospheric details, sharp social commentary, and compelling characters, this series is perfect for Italophiles who enjoy intelligent, character-driven crime novels set against the backdrop of Venice’s timeless canals.
-The series begins with Death at La Fenice and if your friend falls in love with the worthy Commissario Brunetti , it’s nice to know there are another thirty books in the series.
+The series begins with Death at La Fenice and if your friend falls in love with the worthy Commissario Brunetti, it’s nice to know there are another thirty books in the series.

 Another option for your mystery-loving Italophile is the Inspector Montalbano series by Andrea Camilleri, about a policeman in Sicily.
 This option is especially good for friends who take language lessons or groove on the idea of reading a translated book by an Italian author.
-These books simple ooze Italy with footnotes to explain some of the “Italianisms”, including explanations of the highly regional foods.
+These books simply ooze Italy with footnotes to explain some of the “Italianisms”, including explanations of the highly regional foods.
 Montalbano, like all good Italians, loves to eat.
 You can get the paperback box set for $42.00 in the US.
 Quite a deal for all that intrigue!

 Now let’s talk about stand-alone books for Italophiles: